Today’s post is an extract from a book I am currently writing and I wanted to share some of the content here with you.

 8. Meditate.
 When you mention meditation people run scared thinking it has religious connotations and that they have to become very spiritual or spend hours trying to become some Jedi style master with special mind powers.
 This is not true at all; meditation was used by many religions mainly because it was a tool to help keep people calm, healthy, happy and focused.
 More importantly it worked.

 Meditation is all about the calming of the mind and keeping it focused on one thing at a time.
 Meditation is the tool used to train the mind to live in Mindfulness as it is called in Zen Buddhism.
 A mind full of thoughts and worries is a mind not focused or at peace.
 It is easily distracted and it can be damaging to a person’s happiness and progress.
+Some time we can hear a ringing in our ears product of stress and anxiety, if meditation doesn’t help you fix it then it can be a physical condition on your inner ear, learn more about treatment from these sonus complete customer reviews.

 Meditation has many great benefits too; the quieting of the mind can bring forth great ideas and help solve problems because your mind is not jumping from one thought to another.